NeoChow/blog/Posts/22-uses-for-implicitly-unwrapped-optionals-in-swift/content.md

 <a name="when-to-use-an-implicitly-unwrapped-optional" href="#when-to-use-an-implicitly-unwrapped-optional">When To Use An Implicitly Unwrapped Optional</a>
 ------------------

-There are four main reasons that one would create an Implicitly Unwrapped Optional.
+There are two main reasons that one would create an Implicitly Unwrapped Optional.
 All have to do with defining a variable that will never be accessed when `nil` because otherwise, the Swift compiler will always force you to explicitly unwrap an Optional.

 ### <a name="a-constant-that-cannot-be-defined-during-initialization" href="#a-constant-that-cannot-be-defined-during-initialization">1.
 A Constant That Cannot Be Defined During Initialization</a>